nathanmacinnes/pretendr/README.md

 });
 ````

-`mockFs` now contains a `mock` property, which is what you pass in to your code for
+`mockFs` now contains a `mock` property, which is what you pass in to your code
-testing as a substitute for the real thing.
+for testing as a substitute for the real thing.
+This is virtually
+indistinguishable to your code from the object you are mocking.

 ````javascript
 var fs = mockFs.mock;